arthurBricq/minimal_blockchain/README.md

 cargo run --bin submit -- "All that is gold does not glitter, Not all those who wander are lost; The old that is strong does not wither, Deep roots are not reached by the frost."
 ```

-2. Run one (or many) workers, each in his own terminal
+2. Run one (or many) workers, each in his own terminal.
+Each worker will wait about 20 seconds before starting to mine, to make sure that other peers detected him.

 ```console
 cargo run --bin node
 ```

+Due to a current limitation (see below), you have to  **start all you workers in the first 10 seconds after that you launch the first worker**.

-# Remaining work
+# Current limitations

-List of remaining challenges
+List of remaining problems that I am aware of

-1. Blockchain divergence usually takes a few iteration to be resolved.
+- Blockchain divergence usually takes a few iteration to be resolved.

+- Even though it is unit-tested, there are still situations in which the divergence does not resolve.

+- Orphan blocks : on my machine they are very common.
+The basic behavior is also unit-tested, but also here they are not well handled and sometimes you end up with an orphan block that sticks forever.

-2. Downloading the chain from other workers when a new worker connects.
+- Downloading the chain from other workers when a new worker connects.
+I still haven't implemented it, spending too much time debugging the divergence issue. **So when you run the setup, you have to start all you workers in the first 10 seconds**.

-3. Even though it is unit-tested, there seems to be problems with keeping track of the divergence

-4. **Orphan blocks** : when nodes are received in the wrong order, divergence is not handled.
-If one worker is lucky and mines really fast A->B->C, it is possible that another worker reads 'C' before 'B'.
-Therefore, the worker 'previous hash' of 'C' will not exist.

 # Resources